github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Queue encryption is global-only.
 Omitting the entire `experimental.queue.encryption` block defaults `sqs_managed_sse_enabled` to `true` and the KMS fields to null, matching flat `queue_encryption`.
 If callers supply an explicit block, all three leaf keys are required: use explicit nulls for inactive fields, with a non-null SQS-managed switch for the non-KMS mode or a non-null `kms_master_key_id` for KMS mode.
 It configures only the multi-runner build queues and their dead-letter queues, not runner-stack job-retry queues.
 Lanes cannot override encryption.
 The queue CMK and `experimental.ssm.kms_key_id` are independent.
 A distinct queue CMK reaches SQS, but current v2 webhook, scale-up, and job-retry IAM policies do not derive KMS grants from it; callers must grant those roles the required key permissions.
 The v1 translation retains the flat contract: lane delay, retention, redrive, and tags keep their stable sources, build-queue visibility comes from `runners_scale_up_lambda_timeout`, and encryption comes from `queue_encryption`.

-Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner stacks: `app` is required and `additional_apps` defaults to `[]`. `github.repository_white_list` defaults to `[]` and filters the shared webhook when populated.
-Root `experimental.enterprise_server.url` defaults to `null` and configures both runner-stack GitHub clients and the shared termination watcher. `experimental.enterprise_server.ssl_verify` defaults to `true`, and `experimental.user_agent` defaults to `github-aws-runners`; both remain runner-stack client settings.
+Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner stacks: `app` is required and `additional_apps` defaults to `[]`. `github.repository_white_list` defaults to `[]` and filters the shared webhook when populated. `experimental.github.enterprise_server.url` defaults to `null` and configures both runner-stack GitHub clients and the shared termination watcher. `experimental.github.enterprise_server.ssl_verify` defaults to `true`, and `experimental.github.user_agent` defaults to `github-aws-runners`; both remain runner-stack client settings.
 Per-lane `github.organization_runners` remains a separate lane-owned registration-scope setting; lanes do not override credentials, repository filtering, the enterprise endpoint, or the User-Agent.

 Shared SSM creates or selects Parameter Store credentials from the authoritative `experimental.github` object, and the webhook and every v2 runner stack consume the resulting references.
 Flat `github_app` and `additional_github_apps` seed only the stable-mode translation and impose no equality requirement in v2.
 The webhook does not make GitHub API requests.